 “We identified him as someone whose surface statistics might not indicate his true value.”

-Sportswriter Joe Vasile from SB Nation made an interesting observation in his column, in which he wrote, “McHugh uses his slider an astounding 44.6 percent of his pitches, and his curve 22.5 percent of the time.
+Sportswriter Joe Vasile from SB Nation noted, “McHugh uses his slider an astounding 44.6 percent of his pitches, and his curve 22.5 percent of the time.
 His fastball checks in at only 27.2 percent of his pitches.
 This pitch selection makes McHugh one of the most unique pitchers in baseball.”
-(May 12, 2015)
+(May 2015)

 July 7, 2014: McHugh was on the D.L. with a right middle finger nail avulsion.

-March 30, 2017: The Astros revealed that McHugh will start the year on the 10-day disabled list while he continues to build arm strength he lost while dealing with fatigue issues this spring.
+March 30, 2017: McHugh will start the year on the 10-day disabled list while he continues to build arm strength he lost while dealing with fatigue issues this spring.

-April 8, 2017: the Astros announced McHugh, their projected No. 3 starter will continue on the DL, and will not throw for six weeks due to a posterior impingement of his right elbow.
+April 8-July 22, 2017: McHugh, the Astros' projected No. 3 starter, will continue on the DL, and will not throw for six weeks due to a posterior impingement of his right elbow.
 McHugh will not undergo surgery at this time, but he will be reevaluated after the six-week period.